manuka99/osgi_library_mangement_system/README.md

 A simple yet powerful library management system developed using Java OSGI Micro Kernel Architecture. :fallen_leaf:

+#### Technologies

+1. OSGI Micro Kernel Architecture
+2. Service plugins were developed using interfaces, Abstraction, Inheritance, Polymorphism and other object oriented concepts in java.
+3. Separation of Data access logic (Crud operation) and Business logic in Service bundles.
+4. Simple graphical user interfaces developed using Java Swing. :evergreen_tree:
+5. Mysql JDBC implementation.
+6. Using design paterns such as Singleton and Facades. :robot:

 #### Introduction

 The CleverX Library Management System is a simple and a powerful software